 Where do you find whale sharks?

 Though endangered, you’ll find whale sharks all over the world in warm, tropical waters except the Mediterranean.
 They’ve been seen off Australia, Africa, Philippines, Maldives, Mexico, and Thailand, among other locations.
 They’ve been known to migrate thousands of miles in search of food.
+For Americans, the Sea of Cortez is one of the closest and best places to swim with whales Sharks.

 What is a whale shark’s lifespan?